jice-nospam/yendor.ts/src/game/README.md

     - item durability
         - grinding stone
         - being able to break certain doors
-    - light
-        - static light items : wall torchs
-        - magic light spells : scroll of floating light
     - fire
         - fire effect on items : fireball + dropped torchs should burn scrolls, wooden items
         - fire 'item' : fireball should leave fire on ground for some time
-        - burning condition : caused by fireball / hitting with a torch (melee or throw)
+        - burning condition : caused by walking in fire / fireballs / hitting with a torch (melee or throw)
+    - map building
         - multi-keys locks
+        - remove monsters from dungeon's first room
     - A.I.
         - beast A.I. should move randomly when no scent is detected
         - orcs should have humanoid A.I. (can open door, use equipment)